juanjarami/juanjarami/README.md

-building large-scale web applications and integrating third-party solutions to enhance customer experience and drive business revenue.

-Proficient in Laravel PHP, Python,
-Java, C++, HTML, CSS, JavaScript,
+building large-scale web applications and integrating third-party solutions to enhance customer experience and drive business revenue. <br> Proficient in Laravel PHP, Python, Java, C++, HTML, CSS, JavaScript,
 SQL, and coding practices that align with a more enlightened way of